-To find the mean gender pay gap we take the sum of all the hourly pay rates women receive and divide it by the number of women in our workforce.
+To find the mean gender pay gap, we take the sum of all the hourly pay rates that women receive and divide it by, the number of women in our workforce.
 We then repeat this calculation for men.
-The outcome shows how much lower the hourly pay of the average female employee is against that of the average male employee.
+The outcome shows how much lower the average hourly pay of female employees is against the average rate of male employees.
 The difference between these figures is the mean gender pay gap.
-This year we have also seen an improvement in our mean pay gap with a reduction of 3% over the past 2 years.
+We have seen a decrease in our mean pay gap this year which follows on from a positive trend over the past few years.

 Link is an equal pay company, so employees doing the same job on the same grade are paid the same amount.
-The mean is distorted by a small number of the highest paid employees (men) in the upper pay quartile, so the median (mid-point) is considered a more representative reflection of the workforce as a whole.
+The mean is distorted by a small number of the highest paid employees (men) in the upper pay quartile so the median (mid-point) is considered a more representative reflection of the workforce as a whole.

-The narrowing of the gap is the result of an increase in the number of women in senior positions.
-The gap arises because of the unequal distribution of men and women across senior roles and technical and specialist roles that typically attract more men such as IT, and not because of our pay policies and practices
+The narrowing of the gap is the result of an increase in the number of women in senior positions particularly in the upper middle.
+The gap arises largely because of the unequal distribution of men and women across senior roles and technical and specialist roles which typically attract more males such as IT, and not because of our pay policies and practices.